sapiosciences-dev/ez_sapio_aws_devdeploy/docs/2_publish_sapio_bls_container.md

-# Publishing Sapio BLS Container
+# Step 2: Publishing Sapio BLS Container
 This guide will walk you through the steps to publish a Sapio BLS container.
 Follow the instructions below to ensure a successful publication.

 ## Prerequisites